 Over the years we have seen quite a shake-up when it comes to brokerage credit card offers.
 During the Great Recession and the tough economy that followed, some were discontinued or had their rewards reduced.
-However, the Fidelity has consistently offered cards with solid rewards.
+However, the Fidelity rewards-card program has consistently offered cards with solid rewards.

 Update: If you are looking for non-brokerage cards that offer 2 percent cash back, go here.